WIIA placed 37 students of 2018 batch in INDIGO Airlines, STAR AIR and MRO.

 Eligibility

-Eligibility: 10 + 2 examinations passed in any discipline from a recognized board or university or diploma, degree in any stream
+10+2 examinations passed in any discipline from a recognised Board/University/Diploma/Degree in any stream.

-Medical Fitness: Medically fit and doesn't have colour blindness or any other physical disabilities
+Medically fit and doesn't have colour blindness or any other physical disabilities.

 Requirements